 Talking directly with your baby during mealtime is important for another reason, too.
 Children’s brains best absorb language during the first three years of life.
 So being intentional with how you interact with your child from day one helps their brain grow.

 And if a mother chooses to breastfeed, there are even more benefits for her and her baby.
 Here are what our doctors consider to be the top 5 reasons to breastfeed:

 - Breastmilk is the perfect food for your baby.
-It has almost all the nutrients your baby needs for the first six months of life.
+When baby is getting enough breastmilk, it provides almost all the nutrients they need for the first six months of life.
 And, since it’s all your baby needs, it’s economical.

 - Breastmilk helps keep your baby from getting sick.
 It reduces rates of ear infections by 25 percent and diarrhea by 60 percent in a baby’s first year of life.
 And hospitalizations for pneumonia are cut by 200 percent.
 This is because your body has built up antibodies against colds, flus and other diseases throughout your life.
 And when you nurse, you transfer these antibodies to your baby.

 - It lowers your baby’s health risks for life.
 There is a lower SIDS risk for babies who are breastfed exclusively for the first six months of life and then for the next six months have only breast milk and baby food.
 These babies also have a reduced risk for dental cavities, obesity, asthma and diabetes over their entire lifetime.

 - It lowers your health risks.
 Breastfeeding may lower your risk of breast cancer, heart disease and diabetes later in life.

 - It helps you recover physically.
 Pregnancy, labor and delivery all put stress on your body.
 Breastfeeding stimulates the release of oxytocin.
 And that helps shrink your uterus back down to its normal size after your baby comes.